Powerful Black History Reads: Recommended Books and Authors

 Happy February, readers!
 I am so excited to share books with you today that celebrate Black History month.
 This week is going to be cold, especially for us Texans, so it will be a perfect time to curl up with a good book.
 If you would like to read additional books to celebrate Black History Month, view a list of websites at the end of this blog post.
-Happy reading and stay warm, dear readers!

 President Barack Obama and the former First Lady, Michelle Obama, each have their own memoirs, giving an inside look at their life behind the public eye.
-Fans of audiobooks will be pleased to know that the memoirs are narrated by the famous authors themselves.
+Fans of audio books will be pleased to know that the memoirs are narrated by the famous authors themselves.

 Title: A Promised Land